LFDM/3d-deps/packages/analyzers/js/README.md

   - maybe it's config options

 - Expose debug information

   - nodes that couldn't be resolved
   - entry points that couldn't be found

+- Resolve a package.json's browser field.
+Treat as alternative to main
+- If a webpack.config.js is present, check it's entries as well.